 Both STM32 and PIC32 support a variety of Surface Mounted Device/Technology (SMD/SMT) packaging, allowing the direct mounting of all components to the PCB.
 The PIC32, however, is the only one of the two MCUs to support older Dual In-Line Packaging (DIP), allowing you to connect the MCU using through lines or a separate socket.

-Which is Best?
+Which is the Best Microcontroller?
 If you need DIP packaging, the PIC32 is the obvious choice.

 CubeMX wins hands-down for quality and robustness.
 It’s a high-quality tool that offers a HAL (Hardware Abstraction Layer) and libraries.

 The tool also allows for easy exploration of MCUs and the initialization of peripherals.
-With this, the quality is consistent, and bugs are rare, particularly for the newest release.
+The quality is consistent, and bugs are rare, particularly for the newest release.

 The Nucleo boards are low-cost, and the paired ST-LINK toolkit is only $22, compared to Microchip’s $200+ ensemble.

-That doesn’t mean the PIC32 isn’t a strong choice for tinkers, however.
-It just means it is probably more affordable to build your own dev board (you just might get faster processing speeds, too).
+However, that doesn’t mean the PIC32 isn’t a strong choice for tinkers.
+On the contrary, it is probably more affordable to build your dev board (you might get faster processing speeds, too).

 That said, ST purchased Atollic and now offers its professional toolchain software, TrueSTUDIO, for free.
 It’s pretty hard not to like ST on this point.

-Which is Best?
+Which Microcontroller has the best Toolchain?
 PIC32 for C++, but STM32 offers professional software for free.